The American Prize in Chamber Music Performance, 2017

 for the new contest for INSTRUMENTAL SOLOISTS, please click "Instrumental Soloists."
 Access it from the competition menu on the home page.

-EXTENDED DEADLINE for postmark or emailing of application(s) is:
+DEADLINE for postmark or emailing of application(s) is:

 The American Prize in Chamber Music Performance recognizes and rewards the best performances by chamber ensembles in America in 2017, based on submitted applications.
 A new category and contest (with a separate application form) has been added for INSTRUMENTAL SOLOISTS.
 (Please click "Instrumental Soloists" in the competition menu, above.)

 To see 2016 winners in CHAMBER MUSIC, please click: 2016 Chamber winners.

 THE NEW CONSORT, Baltimore, MD: The American Prize winner

 ATLANTA CHAMBER PLAYERS, Atlanta, GA: The American Prize winner